 However, security is our responsibility.
 Taking care of people is also a moral imperative.
 Think about offering assistance with alarm systems or other such items for the home, car, & etc. It may not be much but it could greatly help them, even if it’s cheap and not hundreds or thousands of dollars.

 The second part of this blog will be posted next week.
 IF, IN THE MEANTIME…anyone is victimized by DV or the threat is there, please contact me for the rest of this blog and/or advice

 Like these blogs?
-Then please feel free to pass them along, with proper attribution, to friends, colleagues, or anyone who may benefit, with proper attribution.
+Then please feel free to pass them along, with proper attribution, to friends, colleagues, or anyone who may benefit, from proper attribution.
 Have them send an e-mail to email@example.com with security in the subject line to subscribe.

 It happens to Anyone…Any Time…Anywhere… For any Reason

 I May Be Blind, but My Vision Is Crystal Clear

 Copyright 2023 Robert D. Sollars